netease-youdao/EmotiVoice/README.md

 ### Prepare model files

 We recommend that users refer to the wiki page [How to download the pretrained model files](https://github.com/netease-youdao/EmotiVoice/wiki/Pretrained-models) if they encounter any issues.
+Note that the paths are different to upstream to ensure container is built well.

 ```sh
 git lfs install